rh-messaging-qe/iqa_testsuite/README.md

 ## Description

-Project iQA-testsuite include separate test suites for Messaging.
+Project *iQA-testsuite* include separate test suites for Messaging.

 ### Ideas

+0) It is primarily designed for testing messaging services.

-1) Every test suite should use messaging_abstration API for writing tests.
+1) Every test suite should use `messaging_abstration` API for writing tests.
-It not depends on which exactly component you want to use under test.
+It is not dependant on exact component you want to use under test.

 2) Components for test integration with end software.
-Under (messaging_components) setup under conftest.py (with iteration way?)
+Under (`messaging_components`) setup under conftest.py (with iteration way?)
 Or under not yet existing plugin for py.test

-3) Test suites is based on py.test tests runner but can be used any framework.
+3) Test suites are by default based on [pytest](https://docs.pytest.org/en/latest/) tests runner, but any test framework can be used instead.

-4) Also get possibility for exactly end testing without messaging_abstraction API.
+4) Possibility for end to end testing without messaging_abstraction API.

-Please read readme and install requirements.txt before running
+Please read `README.md` and `requirements.txt` before running.

 ## Needed steps

-1. Prepare/Deploy required topology (compatible with test suite)
+1. Prepare/Deploy required topology (must be compatible with expected test suite)
-2. Describe the topology Inventory file (we chose compatibility with Ansible Inventory)
+2. Describe the topology in `inventory` file (fully compatible with Ansible Inventory)
-3. Related to test runner (Write conftest.py where is also needed describe parts from Ansible Inventory)
+3. Related to test runner execution
-    - Fixture for broker, client, router
+    - Provide `conftest.py` in which you describe (messaging) components from Inventory file
+    - Fixtures for *broker*, *client* and *router* objects
-4. Write tests (with messgaging-abstraction call)
+4. Write tests using calls from `messaging-abstraction` module

-It's designed for testing messaging services.

 ## Objectives